This site uses technical (necessary) and analytics cookies.

 Aim of the proceedings

-They are used to protect the European market of a given product from causing harm to the production system, as a result of imports of goods offered at lower prices than the prices of the same goods sold on the market of origin.
+The anti-dumping measures are used to protect the EU market of a given product from harm caused to the production system, as a result of imports of goods offered at lower prices than the prices of the same goods sold on the market of origin.

 How and to whom duties are imposed